Here’s a striking story from The Emotionally Healthy Church by Pete Scazzero.

 If you ignore this, it will eventually catch up with you.
 You will pay a high price when that happens—perhaps an emotional breakdown, a divorce, wayward kids, a business failure, or a health crisis.

 2. Determine who needs access and who doesn’t.
 Not everyone needs full access to you.
 They may think they do, but they don’t.
-Therefore, you must prioritize your contacts and relationships.
+Therefore, you must prioritise your contacts and relationships.

 Remember: once you let people in, it is hard to ask them to leave without creating misunderstanding or hurt feelings.
 Be intentional.”